Getting started with Tehama Administration

 - Look for the entry in the list with your Desktop's name.

-All members of a Room that have been assigned to a Desktop template (other than type 'Linux Legacy Desktop') in the Room will have access to the Tehama Desktop Client and the Teradici PCoIP Desktop Client downloads required to configure their devices through the Tehama Web UI.
+All members of an Enclave that have been assigned to a Desktop template in the Enclave will have access to the Tehama Desktop Client and the Teradici PCoIP Desktop Client downloads required to configure their devices through the Tehama Web UI.

-- Click on the CONNECT button in the entry.
+- Click on the INSTALL CLIENT button in the top right of the page.

 See the Download the Tehama Client onto Your Device section in the Desktops User Guide for more details.

-All members of a Room that have been assigned to a Desktop template in the Room can connect to their instance of the Desktop template (possibly a shared instance).
+All members of an Enclave that have been assigned to a Desktop template in the Enclave can connect to their instance of the Desktop template.

 Connect (launch and log in to), with a single click, to your Desktop instance.
 While you are connected to your Desktop, it is considered to be 'in use'.